Amallyn/Amallyn/README.md

 - 👋 Hi, I’m @Amallyn
 - 👀 I’m interested in devops, blockchain, data visualization, ansible, k8s, rust, new technologies
+- 💞️ I’m looking to collaborate on devops and blockchain projects
 <!--- - 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on devops projects
 - 📫 How to reach me ...
 --->